Stawamus Chief Provincial Park - BC Parks.

 mountain is very

 popular with climbers).
-The middle P is where we parked at Stawamus
+The middle P is where we parked at the Stawamus

 Chief Provincial Park.
 And the lowest P is Shannon Falls parking lot.